sagemath/trac_to_gh/Issue 1043.md

 # Issue 1043: constructing number field with check=False doesn't behave as it should

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/1043

 Original creator: was